lblod/delta-producer-publication-graph-maintainer/README.md

 #### Deltastream configuration
 The deltastream configuration allows for multiple deltastreams in one instance, it is specified by `CONFIG_SERVICES_JSON_PATH`.

 The json file represents a dictionary of service configurations with the key being the name of the service and the value the configuration.

+In order to add configuration overrides, use `CONFIG_SERVICES_OVERRIDE_JSON_PATH` to specify the file path for your configuration override file.

 ##### Properties